aj-0x616a/debug-ansible-f5/README.md

 # debug-ansible-f5
-A simple F5 tasks to debug slowness of `bigip_virtual_server` module
+A simple F5 tasks to debug slowness of `bigip_virtual_server` module with Ansible 2.8 or Ansible 2.9.

 It contains 100 SSL certs and keys.